 I also wanted to test websites that were regularly used, but not huge (like google) because most big websites have special technologies for website loading.
 To meet these requirements I tested only the speed of websites getting anywhere from 300-10,000 monthly visitors.

-1. There were a few results that were over 10 seconds, but I threw them out as their may have been a network hang.
+1. There were a few results that were over 10 seconds, but I threw them out as it may have been a network hang.

 2. To measure variance I ran the same test a few times and saw no substantial changes.

-6. Yahoo Web hosting is now Aabaco web hosting, who appears to be slowing down the servers substantially from last year.
+6. Yahoo Web hosting is now Aabaco web hosting, and appears to be slowing down the servers substantially from last year's results.

 This data may be reformatted and redistributed as long as a reference to this document is provided.
 Please do not copy verbatim.